-- The control shows a pop-up window with the active main program. - Start-up at: N = Enter the number of the NC block where you wish to enter the NC program - Program = Check the name and path of the NC program containing the NC block, or enter with the SELECT soft key - Repetitions = Enter the number of repetitions which should be taken into account in the block scan if the NC block is located within a program section repetition.
-Default 1 means first machining - Press the NC START key

-The control starts the block scan, calculates until the entered NC block and shows the next dialog.
+- The control shows a pop-up window with the active main program. - Start-up at: N = Enter the number of the NC block where you wish to enter the NC program - Program = Check the name and path of the NC program containing the NC block, or enter with the SELECT soft key - Repetitions = Enter the number of machining operations which should be taken into account in the block scan if the NC block is located within a program section repetition.
+Default 1 means first machining - Press the ADVANCED soft key if required to select the last saved interruption - Press the NC START key - The control starts the block scan, calculates until the entered NC block and shows the next dialog.